sollecitom/software-product-development-blog/content/posts/2024/2024-01-15-DRAFT-a-wishlist-for-web-5.md

         - Usernames for applications.
         - Passports (as the identity acts as target for entitlements that allow the person to travel internationally).
         - Bank account details (the identity is the target for peer-to-peer payments).
+- Cashless society.
+No more:
+    - Carrying money around.
+    - ATMs.
+    - Tax evasion (all banks need to communicate all transactions to the central bank).

 [//]: # (TODO change tags and categories, revist the title, turn the skeleton into a draft)